JD910/LNHG/README.md

 ###
 **Input: Volumes consisted of continuous images of the same nodule (Channel, Depth, H, W)**<br />
 **Output: Volumes of the corresponding lung nodule images (Channel, Depth, H, W)**<br />
-* Train.py is used to start the training and validation of the proposed SJ-WL model.<br />
+* Train.py is used to start the training and validation of the WGAN-GP model.<br />
-* Unet_Comparison.py is the model of the U-net for comaprison.
+* Unet_Comparison.py is the model of the U-net for comparison.